 You share your name with other researchers

-When you search in Scopus for publications of Lars Norden, you find three Scopus Author Profiles.
-One of these researchers publishes in the field of economics, econometrics and finance, business, management and accounting...
+When you search in Scopus for publications of Lars Norden, you find multiple Scopus Author Profiles.
+One of these researchers is affiliated with 'Fundacao Getulio Vargas' in Brazil.

 If you would make the effort to check the publications assigned to this profile, you'll find out that this list contains publications of two authors: Lars Nordén and Lars Norden.
 They work in the same field (at least for the layman), and published in the same journals.
 So it's not strange the algorithm of Scopus wasn't able to spot the difference.
 Fortunately, both researchers have an easy-to-find online publication list and a Google Scholar Citation Profile - this helps to find out which publication belongs to which researcher.
 But if you would just use Scopus 'quick and easy' you might draw the wrong conclusions.

 You have used different names, for example your first name vs. your initials or your married vs. your maiden name